Helping millions of people navigate the world of technology.

 How To Fix Windows Clipboard Not Working On Windows 10 5

-Having done that, restart your machine, and the problem should solve by itself.
+Having done that, restart your system, and the problem should be solved by itself.

 Was this helpful?